Starting a Private School in West Virginia

-West Virginia state resources
+West Virginia State Regulations

 In West Virginia, nonpublic schools are classified as either exemption (b) or exemption (k).
 Exemption (b) schools operate based on agreement with the county in which they are located.
 Exemption (k) schools operate based on compliance with WV Code §18-28.